josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/annotations/ng_module/README.md

 This package implements the `NgModuleDecoratorHandler`, which processes and compiles `@NgModule`-decorated classes.

-It's separated out because other `DecoratorHandler`s interact with the `NgModuleSymbol` to implement the incremental compilation semantics of Angular.
+It is separated out because other `DecoratorHandler`s interact with the `NgModuleSymbol` to implement the incremental compilation semantics of Angular.